- How It Works

 May 10, 2021

-5 Ways to Control Food Costs in Your Restaurant
+5 Ways to Reduce Food Costs in Your Restaurant

 Creating recipes and setting your initial menu pricing is Restaurant 101.
 Managing what happens afterwards, when the rubber of your cost assumptions meets the road of real-world operations, is where it gets more complicated.

 The reality that most restaurateurs know is that food cost and food usage are variables — not constants.
 Accounting accurately for your food usage and cost — and the relationship between the two — is an ongoing exercise that even the most experienced can struggle to get right.
-Here are five ways you can keep up.
+Here are five tactics used by restaurant owners to increase profitability that will help you keep up.

 1) Monitor Your Food Costs Closely